nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 a lot better.
 I've also run it with regular Marathons, or with a Marathon on the front and a Marathon Mondial on the back, which worked nicely.

+(don't feel bad for the old tyres, they went onto the pub bike)

 It's been rather wet around here lately so I'm currently running 40mm gravel tyres which aren't quite as hard wearing or easy rolling as the Marathons but a lot more effective when the trails are muddy.
 So far I've tried Maxxis Ramblers and WTB Vulpines,